Are Bigger Wheels Better For Longboarding

 3. Durometer Number: The durometer number indicates the hardness or softness of the wheels.
 The choice depends on the type of skating you plan to do.
 If you want to perform slides, opt for harder wheels such as 83a or 85a.
 They offer more grip and control when sliding at a 90-degree angle while still moving forward.
 For cruising around the streets, go for softer wheels with a durometer rating of around 78a.
 These provide a smooth and comfortable ride.

-See also Is A Pintail Longboard Good For Beginners?
+See also Arbor Pintail Longboard Review

 Remember, finding the right longboard wheels depends on your personal preferences and riding style.
 Experimenting with different wheel sizes and durometer numbers can help you achieve the perfect combination for your desired performance.